PCorrea1/pablocorreajr.com/README.md

 ### Bug Fixes

-- Issues with picutre fitting in about me page, had to adjust the image width
+- Issues with picture fitting in about me page, had to adjust the image width

 ### Known Issues

 - Struggling to find solution to posting Strava completed runs onto website

-## 1.0.0
+## 0.1.0

 ### Features